CEEJ222/roast-app/PRD.md

 - ✅ **NEW:** Planned browser extension for multi-supplier bean import
 - ✅ **NEW:** Fixed roast detail page undefined ID issue
 - ✅ Updated implementation roadmap with completed RAG system phase
+- ✅ **NEW:** Fully functional AI chatbot with pre-roast planning, during-roast guidance, and event-triggered responses
+- ✅ **NEW:** Bean profile data flow integration with AI recommendations
+- ✅ **NEW:** Machine configuration awareness in AI recommendations
+- ✅ **NEW:** Environmental conditions integration with AI guidance
+- ✅ **NEW:** User unit preferences support in AI responses
+- ✅ **NEW:** Performance optimization with timeout and fallback responses
+- ✅ **NEW:** Chat interface with unread message indicators and quick actions